DheerajRawandhe/JavaScript-Programs/README.md

 # JavaScript-Programs
 I have learned and covered many concepts in JavaScript.
-I have gained hands-on experience in JavaScript, improving my problem-solving skills
+I have gained hands-on experience in JavaScript, improving my problem-solving skills.

 ### JavaScript Learning Journey :
 I have learned and covered many concepts in JavaScript.